A runner’s guide to calf strain injury: Part 1

 Progressive exercise program

-Following a carefully graded exercise program is the other key component of any successful calf strain treatment plan, because it is only through strength training that your muscles can rebuild the strength they had before they got injured.
+Following a carefully graded exercise program is the other key component of any successful calf strain rehab plan.
+Only through strength training can your calf muscles rebuild the strength they had before they got injured.

-Because injured muscles aren’t very strong, the exercise program has to start out easy.
-However, to regain full strength, the exercises must progress in intensity and complexity as your calf strain heals.
-We discuss this process in detail and provide examples of exercises in the second article of this series, Calf Strain Part 2.
+Because injured muscles aren't very strong, the program must start with easy, low-load exercises that match your strain's current stage of healing.
+However, to regain full strength and avoid calf strains recurring, the exercises must progress in intensity and complexity as your strain heals.

 What now?

-Now that you have a good understanding of what a calf strain is and what the best treatment is, we suggest that you dive into Part 2 and learn how a progressive exercise plan works.
+Now that you have a good understanding of what a calf strain is and what the best treatment is, we suggest that you dive into how a progressive exercise-based rehabilitation plan works.